The Betrayal Knows My Name: Drama CD

 A drama CD was released in November 2007 by Kadokawa Shoten and a second CD followed shortly after.
 In May 2010, a third drama CD was released.

 Anime

 In July 2009, announcement was made that an anime adaption would be directed by Katsushi Sakurabi, written by Natsuko Takahashi, and produced by J.C.Staff.
-The series aired for 24 episodes on Chiba TV and other JAITS stations from from April 12 to September 20, 2010.
+The series aired for 24 episodes on Chiba TV and other JAITS stations from April 12 to September 20, 2010.
 (Note: The series was listed as airing on Sunday at 12:00 a.m., which is effectively Monday at midnight JST.)
 Its episodes were collected on 12 DVDs released from June 25, 2010, to May 27, 2011.
 The first opening theme is "Uragiri no nai Sekai made" (裏切りのない世界まで) and the first ending theme is "Aoi Ito" (蒼い糸), both performed by Rayflower.
 The second opening theme is "Inishie" (イニシエ) and the second ending them is "Kizuna" (絆), both performed again by Rayflower.